 Bill Jackson, Ph.D.
 Founder and Chief Scientist

-Dr. Jackson has served as Principal Investigator on nearly $5M in SBIR grants.
-Dr. Jackson is also a recognized leader in the aptamer space having authored 12 peer-reviewed publications on aptamers as well as 25+ posters and conference proceedings.
+Dr. Jackson has served as Principal Investigator on over $5M in Small Business and Innovation Reseasrch grants.
+Dr. Jackson is also a recognized leader in the aptamer space having authored twelve peer-reviewed publications on aptamers as well as 50+ posters and conference proceedings.
 In 2010 he co-authored the first market research report on aptamers.
-Dr. Jackson is inventor on 12 issued patents and a number of additional patents pending.
-Dr. Jackson holds a B.S. in biomedical engineering from Texas A&M University and a Ph.D. in chemical engineering from the University of Houston.
+Dr. Jackson is inventor on twelve issued U.S. patents (and many corresponding international filings) as well as numerous patents pending.
+Dr. Jackson holds a B.S. in biomedical engineering and a B.A. in Spanish literature from Texas A&M University and a Ph.D. in chemical engineering from the University of Houston.

 Rob has more than 16 years of product and assay development and scientific team leadership experience.
 He led or participated in the development of more than fifty products while at Molecular Probes, Invitrogen, Life Technologies, and Marker Gene Technologies.
 He has extensive experience in the optimization of fluorescence-based assays.
 Rob received a B.S. in Biochemistry and an M.S. in Pharmacology from the University of Washington – Seattle.

-The company also has a highly qualified network of technical expert consultants, including organic chemists, biologists, biochemists and cell biologists, along with engineers and legal advisors.
+The company also has a highly qualified network of technical expert consultants, including chemists, biologists, and engineers.